Albetro/Cyber_Security/lets_advance/exfiltration/README.md

-exfiltration files for my lab use in my cyber journey, For Educational Purposes Only
+Exfiltration files for my lab use in my cyber journey, For Educational Purposes Only